Chris Gavina: Coaching career

 After his contract expired with Mandaue, he returned to the United States and earned a strength and conditioning coach certification at the Institute of Sports and Science.
 He returned to Manila and got a job for ABL's AirAsia Philippine Patriots' as their strength and conditioning coach in 2011.
 When the Patriots were disbanded in 2012, he then moved to GlobalPort Batang Pier of the PBA.

 In 2016, Gavina was named as the first assistant coach of Manny Pacquiao for the Mahindra Floodbuster, replacing Chito Victolero.
 Although Pacquiao is named as the head coach of the Floodbuster, Gavina ran the day-to-day practices and acted as the head coach in Pacquiao's absence.

 After Pacquiao's contract as player-coach in Mahindra (later renamed as Kia Picanto in 2017) expired after the 2016–17 season, Gavina was named as the head coach of the Picanto.

 On 2018, Gavina returned to PBA after being tapped as an assistant coach of the Rain or Shine Elasto Painters.

 On October 25, 2022, Gavina signed with the Taichung Suns of the T1 League for head coach.
 On June 29, 2023, Gavina left the Taichung Suns.

+Gavina was named as the head coach of the UE Red Warriors on February 13, 2025.
+On his first UAAP season, Gavina, after a loss against the De La Salle Green Archers, launched an expletive-riddled rant at the post-game press conference.
+The UAAP then suspended Gavina for four games.
+UE finished the season winless after 14 games.
+In 2026, UE started the season on a 0–2 record.
+Gavina then resigned prior to their third game, being replaced by Paulo Hubalde The Warriors were in the midst of a 22-game losing streak when he resigned.